 3 Smart Credit Tips to Avoid Piling on Holiday Debt

 Every year, the holidays put enormous pressure on your budget.
 If you aren’t scrimping and saving throughout the year, it’s easy to put all the festivities on credit.

-Last year, one-in-three merry makers spent more than they could afford, adding $1,249 in debt, on average.
-Many of them regret last year’s purchases, as they’re still paying off their credit cards, lines of credit, and short-term personal loans.
-If you find yourself in an unmanageable financial situation, an affordable debt relief solution can offer the assistance you need to regain control and achieve financial stability.
+Last year, one in three merrymakers spent, on average, more than they could afford, adding $1,249 in debt.
+Many regret the previous year’s purchases, as they’re still paying off their credit cards, lines of credit, and short-term personal loans.
+If you are in an unmanageable financial situation, an affordable debt relief solution can offer the assistance you need to regain control and achieve economic stability.

+3 Smart Credit Tips to Avoid Piling on Holiday Debt